-My job summed up
+My Apprentice job summed up

-What have you learned since starting your apprenticeship?
+What did you learn during your apprenticeship?

 During my apprenticeship my technical understanding excelled massively in a short period of time.
 When I first started I had just A-Level knowledge of IT and that couldn’t compare to the technicality of the job, my IT skills rapidly advanced during my apprenticeship and I continued to gain knowledge in one of the most complex IT careers.
 I think that’s why this apprenticeship was such a good opportunity as this is a job role that someone with a lot of experience of working within the industry would need to enter our team, however the internal training academy gave young people the chance to work their way up to being a successful application packager.

 As an apprentice I was involved in the national Brathay Apprentice Challenge, through the Brathay Trust charity.
 We visited local schools to tell them about what it’s like to be an Apprentice; we were involved in a local church restoration project, as well as visiting a local care home for the elderly to teach them IT Skills.
 It was great fun and is gave me a great opportunity to develop a range of new skills through Atos involvement in the challenge.

 After completing my apprenticeship, I got offered a role within the User Application Management Team as an Application Packager.
 This role entails packaging applications for clients which includes 3 processes, Discovery, Packaging and Quality Assurance.

 Over the past few years, our team has innovated greatly taking over the Testing and Deployment stages of the application lifecycle.
 This meant learning to test the applications we packaged across different client accounts.
 Currently my main job role is to test applications on specific accounts.
 It is important that I work professionally with other teams across Atos such as Project Managers and Technical Architects to ensure we get the best possibly quality in everything we do.
 I plan to continue to work within Atos and work my way up within the business.